What to drink on NYE if you don't like champagne

 If you hate the party: Adios, Motherf*cker

 When you want to really feel the booze, let us introduce the cool and refreshing Adios, Motherf*cker.
 Incorporating five different alcoholic components, the drink is a lot like the well-known Long Island Iced Tea, but subbing triple sec and cola with blue curaçao and sprite.
 It makes for a brighter citrus flavour, and is somehow even easier to get drunk with.
 If you don’t want to remember the party, this is one way to go.
-We encourage you to order it with confidence, with clear articulation, like the cool motherf*cker that you are.
+We encourage you to order it with confidence, with clear articulation.

 If you hate yourself: continuous shots of Four Horsemen